 I'm Going to Be a Nun!

 “Are we not perhaps all afraid in some way?
 If we let Christ enter fully into our lives, if we open ourselves totally to Him, are we not afraid that He might take something away from us?
 Are we not perhaps afraid to give up something significant, something unique, something that makes life so beautiful?
 Do we not then risk ending up diminished and deprived of our freedom?
-And once again the Pope said: No!
+And once again the Pope [John Paul II] said: No!
 If we let Christ into our lives, we lose nothing, nothing, absolutely nothing of what makes life free, beautiful and great.”

 I attest to that.
 Viva the Lord!
 Viva the Virgin!
 Viva the Pope!
 And... vivan the nuns!

 Sr. Clare Mary of the Trinity and the Heart of Mary